 The Truth About Direct Cremation Pricing

-If you are planning a cremation, please take the time to read this page as it will help you to understand the huge difference in pricing between Funeral Professionals and Direct Cremation Disposers.
+If you are planning a cremation, please take the time to read this page as it will help you to understand the significant difference in pricing between Funeral Professionals and Direct Cremation Disposers.
 If price is your only concern, stop reading.
-If the care of your loved one matters, take the time to read this in its entirety.
+If the care of your loved one matters, we encourage you to take the time to read this in its entirety.

 You may have discovered there are a wide variety of prices when it comes to direct cremations.
-According to the New Jersey Funeral Directors Association Web-site, the average Direct Cremation provided by NJ Funeral Home's was $2429.
-Cremations from funeral home price lists ranged from $2023.00 to $3256.00 (as published on njsfda.org).
+According to the New Jersey Funeral Directors Association website, the average Direct Cremation provided by New Jersey funeral homes was $2,429.
+Cremations from funeral home price lists ranged from $2,023 to $3,256 (as stated on njsfda.org).

 Individual Service: We treat each person individually.
 Only one person is in a vehicle when brought to the crematory.
 In addition, we schedule a precise time for the start of the cremation.
 Our directors witness the individual placed into the retort and wait at the crematory with your loved one until the process is irreversible.
 During this time our directors observe the tagging and labeling system that follows someone through-out the cremation process.
 (All crematories we are associated with utilize a metal disk numbering system that follows someone throughout the process).
 By taking these steps we can assure you that the cremains returned to you are that of your loved ones, because we have taken the time to supervise, as funeral directors are supposed to do.